redox-os/book/src/running-vm.md

 sudo apt-get install qemu-system-riscv
 ```

-This command will run QEMU with various Redox-compatible features enabled:
+Use one of the following commands to run QEMU with a Redox-compatible configuration:

 - x86 (i586) image